kuzzleio/sdk-android/README.md

 ## Installation

-You can configure your android project to get the Kuzzle's android SDK from jcenter in your build.gradle:
+You can configure your Android project to get Kuzzle's Android SDK from jcenter in your build.gradle:

     buildscript {
         repositories {